Home / DIY / Garden Projects Plans / 33 Bird Feeder Plans To Keep Birds Well Fed And Happy

 13- Camp Classic Play Hummingbird Feeder

-Sight of hummingbirds is surely what everyone desire.
+Sight of hummingbirds is surely what all of us desire.
 This homemade hummingbird feeder is a way of capturing their amazing presence.
 It simply requires painting the glass bottle with attractive colors and then wire hanger is attached with it.
 Twisting of wires is also needed at the top of the bottle.
-Fill this feeder and insert a feeder tube for the hummingbirds.
+Fill this hummingbird feeder and insert a feeder tube for the them.
 Hang the feeder and relish watching them.

 Camp Classic Play Homemade Hummingbird-Feeder